-Among all the available camera calibration techniques, point-based methods are the most popular (see [5] for a review and [6] for a state-of-the-art implementation).
+state-of-the-art implementation).
 These rely on the presence of feature points on the object surface and can provide very accurate camera estimation results.
-Unfortunately, especially in case of man-made objects and museum artifacts, feature points are not always available or reliable (see the example in Fig. 1b).
-For such sequences, there exist alternative algorithms that use the object outline or silhouette as the only reliable image feature, exploiting the notion of epipolar tangents and frontier points [7]-[9] (see [10] for a review).
+Unfortunately, especially in case of manmade objects and museum artifacts, feature points are not always available or reliable (see the example in Fig. 1b).
+For such sequences, there exist alternative algorithms that use the object outline or silhouette as the only reliable image feature, exploiting the notion of epipolar tangents and frontier points [7], [8], [9] (see [10] for a review).
 In order to give accurate results, these methods require very good quality silhouettes, making their integration in a practical system difficult.
 For the particular case of turntable motion, the silhouette segmentation bottleneck is the separation of the object from the turntable.
-A common solution is to clip the silhouettes (see example in Fig. 1b).
-Another instance of truncated silhouettes occurs when acquiring a small region of a bigger object (see Fig. 1a).
+A common solution is to clip the silhouettes occurs when acquiring a small region of a bigger object (see Fig. 1a).

-We present a new approach to silhouette-based camera motion and focal length estimation that exploits the notion of multi-view silhouette coherence.
-In brief, we exploit the rigidity property of 3D objects to impose the key geometric constraint on their silhouettes, namely that there must exist a 3D object that could have generated these silhouettes.
-For a given set of silhouettes and camera projection matrices, we are able to quantify the agreement of both the silhouettes and the projection matrices, i.e, how much of the silhouettes could have been generated by a real object given those projection matrices.
+We present a new approach to silhouette-based camera motion and focal length estimation that exploits the notion of multiview silhouette coherence.
+In brief, we exploit the rigidity property of 3D objects to impose the key geometric constraint on their silhouettes, namely, that there must exist a 3D object that could have generated these silhouettes.
+For a given set of silhouettes and camera projection matrices, we are able to quantify the agreement of both the silhouettes and the projection matrices, i.e., how much of the silhouettes could have been generated by a real object given those projection matrices.
 Camera estimation is then seen as an optimization step where silhouette coherence is treated as a function of the camera matrices that has to be maximized.
 The proposed technique extends previous silhouette-based methods and can deal with partial or truncated silhouettes, where the estimation and matching of epipolar tangents can be very difficult or noisy.
 It also exploits more information than is available just at epipolar tangency points.
-It is especially convenient when combined with 3D object modeling techniques that already fuse silhouettes with additional cues, as in [2], [3], [11].
+It is especially convenient when combined with 3D object modeling techniques that already fuse silhouettes with additional cues, as in [2], [3].

-This paper is organized as follows: in Section II we review the literature.
-In Section III we state our problem formulation.
-In Section IV we introduce the concept of silhouette coherence.
-In Section V we describe the actual algorithm for camera calibration.
-In Section VI we illustrate the accuracy of the method and show some high quality reconstructions.
+This paper is organized as follows: In Section 2, we review the literature.
+In Section 3, we state our problem formulation.
+In Section 4, we introduce the concept of silhouette coherence.
+In Section 5 ,we describe the actual algorithm for camera calibration.
+In Section 6, we illustrate the accuracy of the method and show some high quality reconstructions.

-II.
-PREVIOUS WORK
+2 PREVIOUS WORK